-- Hemoglobin concentration with the Hemocue haemoglobinometer at screening, 2 and 6 weeks and 6 months postpartum.
-Complete the Hb check worksheet as appropriate (Appendix i). - Malaria rapid diagnostic test (RDT) with SD BIOLINE Malaria Ag P.f at enrollment, 2 and 6 weeks postpartum and if symptomatic for malaria at any time.
-Complete the Malaria POCT worksheet as appropriate (Appendix ii). - Full blood count at baseline (enrollment), 2 weeks, 6 weeks, and 6 months postpartum.
-Four (4) mls of blood will be collected in an EDTA vacutainer.
-Complete blood sample collection log for study visit on REDCap (Appendix iii). - Iron profile: comprises serum iron, serum ferritin, serum transferrin and percentage transferrin saturation will be done at baseline (enrollment), 6 weeks and 6 months postpartum.
-Four (4) mls of blood will be collected into a Serum separating tubes (SST) tube.
-Complete blood sample collection log for study visit on REDCap - Maternal serum phosphate and other biomarkers: The biomarkers of phosphate homeostasis and bone turnover to be measured are Vitamin D, alkaline phosphatase, total procollagen type 1 N-terminal propeptide (P1NP), fibroblast growth factor 23 (FGF23), calcium (Ca) and phosphate (PO4) at baseline (enrollment), 2 weeks (Ca, PO4 and ALP only) and at 6 weeks postpartum.
+- Hemoglobin concentration with the Hemocue haemoglobinometer at screening, two and six weeks and six months postpartum.
+Complete the Hb check worksheet as appropriate (Appendix i). - Malaria rapid diagnostic test (RDT) with SD BIOLINE Malaria Ag P.f at enrollment, two and six weeks postpartum and if symptomatic for malaria at any time.
+Complete the Malaria POCT worksheet as appropriate (Appendix ii). - Full blood count at baseline (enrollment), two weeks, six weeks, and six months postpartum.
+At each visit, 4mls of blood will be collected in an EDTA vacutainer.
+Complete blood sample collection log for study visits on REDCap (Appendix iii). - Iron profile: comprises serum iron, serum ferritin, serum transferrin and percentage transferrin saturation will be done at baseline (enrollment), six weeks and six months postpartum.
+At each visit, 4mls of blood will be collected into a Serum separating tubes (SST) tube.
+Complete blood sample collection log for study visits on REDCap - Maternal serum phosphate and other biomarkers: The biomarkers of phosphate homeostasis and bone turnover to be measured are Vitamin D, alkaline phosphatase, total procollagen type 1 N-terminal propeptide (P1NP), fibroblast growth factor 23 (FGF23), calcium (Ca) and phosphate (PO4) at baseline (enrollment), 2 weeks (Ca, PO4 and ALP only) and at 6 weeks postpartum.
 Two (2) SST tubes will be used for sample collection and 4mls of blood will be collected in each tube.
-Complete blood sample collection log for study visit on REDCap.
+Complete blood sample collection log for study visits on REDCap.